HiteshSharma-github/Hit--Programming-Language/README.md

 ---

-# HIT
+# PySack
-A programming Language written in python
+A programming Language written in python.
+Runs file with extension as hit.

 # Target
 An educational aid for junior IT students for introduction of python.